raficraft/date_picker_by_raficraft/README.md

 //Default Value

-    // [label] Optional, if you define it, a label will be associated with the input of the date picker label = "date picker",
+    // [ label ] Optional, if you define it, a label will be associated with the input of the date picker label = "date picker",

-    // [forHtml] Add a "for" attribute in the label and an "ID" attribute in the input.
+    // [ forHtml ] Add a "for" attribute in the label and an "ID" attribute in the input.
 If no label, only the
     // ID will be added.
 Indispensable if you have several date pickers on the same page. ^^ forHtml = "datePicker",

-    // [language] Defines the date format and language language = "gb",
+    // [ language ] Defines the date format and language language = "gb",

-    // [start || end ]  First and last year of the calendar.
+    // [ start || end ]  First and last year of the calendar.

     start = new Date().getFullYear() - 50,
     end = new Date().getFullYear() + 50,

-    // [autocomplete] Disable autocompletion
-    autocomplete = "off",
+    // [ autocomplete ] Disable autocompletion.
+For enabled change the paramters to "on" autocomplete = "off",

+    // [ readonly ] Prevent the user from modifying the field manually readonly="null",

+    // [ required ] Make the field mandatory for the validation of your form.
+    // For disabled change the paramter to false requrired="true",

 ```
 <br>

 ***

 ## Change style